9-blip/minecraft-afkshards-24-7/README.md

 # minecraft-afkshards-24-7
-afk shards in smp ! nigger
+afk shards in smp !
+# cracked only